iNeil77/MultiLang/README.md

 * **Multi Label:** The generative procedure is able to model a mixture of languages emanating from a set of vocabulary words.
 This allows us to easily handle multi language scenarios which would otherwise either not be possible or be very involved, requiring multi-label classification.

 * **Robust to Sparse Data:** The gibbs sampling and the maximum likelihood procedure are not nearly as data hungry as a deep model would be.
-Additionally, configurable parameters such as GIBBS_ALPHA and GIBBS_BETA allow us to controllably smoothen the genrating distribution to mitigate the effects of sparsity.
+Additionally, configurable parameters such as GIBBS_ALPHA and GIBBS_BETA allow us to controllably smoothen the generating distribution to mitigate the effects of sparsity.

-* **Explainable:** Unlike deep learning models, attribution of words that influenced the language assignments the most, are readily accesible by definition.
+* **Explainable:** Unlike deep learning models, attribution of words that influenced the language assignments the most, are readily accessible by definition.
 An inspection of the conditional probabilities would make it very clear.

 This repository implements a learner for a generative model representing multiple languages over documents as published at https://www.aclweb.org/anthology/Q14-1003.pdf.
 Cite the original work as follows: